Today, I’m happy to share more about what we’ve been working on at Origin.

 Financial stress is now the no. 1 employee reported issue

-Managing finances is complicated, time consuming, and fraught with misinformation.
+Managing finances is complicated, time-consuming, and fraught with misinformation.
 Pick a statistic—they’re all terrible.
 40% of American adults couldn’t come up with $400 for a financial emergency, over a quarter of U.S. adults have zero dollars set aside for retirement, and nearly 60% of Americans state finances as their number one source of stress.
-The list goes on, each statistic more sobering than the next.
+The list goes on, each statistic is more sobering than the next.

 Given this dynamic, it’s no surprise that financial stress now outpaces every other issue reported by employees (including mental and physical health).